DeepakfromSIT/Spotify-Data-Analysis/README.md

 # Spotify-Data-Analysis
-ChatGPT said:  This project analyzes Spotify listening history to visualize trends in albums, artists, and tracks over time.
+This project analyzes Spotify listening history to visualize trends in albums, artists, and tracks over time.
 It highlights top songs, listening patterns, and yearly activity using an interactive Power BI dashboard to uncover personalized music insights.

 # Project Objective
 The objective of this project is to analyze Spotify listening history to gain insights into user listening behavior over time.
 This includes identifying the most played albums, artists, and tracks, as well as understanding how listening patterns vary across years, weekdays,weekends,Listening Hours ,Average Listening Time(min) vs Track Frequency ,.
 The analysis helps in visualizing musical preferences, trends, with Spotify.